-Ethiopia is landlocked and surrounded by six countries; South Sudan, Sudan, Kenya, Somalia, Djibouti and Eritrea all share borders with Ethiopia.
+Ethiopia is the tenth largest country in Africa, landlocked and surrounded by six countries; South Sudan, Sudan, Kenya, Somalia, Djibouti and Eritrea all share borders with Ethiopia.
 Ethiopia has a total area of 1,224,480 square kilometers.
+A beautiful land coloured by peace, tradition and unmatched biodiversity, it is a prime destination for discerning travelers seeking vibrant culture, exhilarating adventure and breathtaking nature.
 Her scenery, like her people, has a long and interesting history resulting in splendor unique in the whole of Africa.
 The fragmented nature of the highlands of Ethiopia has plated a great part in the country's history.
 Isolated and mountainous plateau massifs have proved, to date, almost insurmountable obstacles to the kings who ought to unify the country, to the invaders who sought to conquer it and to those who have sporadically attempted to develop its economic resources.

 Ethiopia is the origin of mankind where the remains of modern humans discovered first.
 The plateau peoples diversified into three main groups which linguistic and other anthropologists refer to as the Central Agaw.